 Campaign aggressiveness: How quickly do you need to get results?
 If you want to be more aggressive with your SEO campaign and rank faster, your agency will need to do more work in a shorter period of time to get you there — which means a higher cost.

 How much is SEO per month?

 If you look in the market, you’ll see all types of different SEO pricing and SEO package options.
 However, the different types of SEO services and price points can generally be broken down into these four categories based on your company size, the scope of your project, the level of expertise required, and how much work you need:

 Cheap SEO services

-These are either the cheapest of the cheap search engine optimization providers.
+These are either the "cheapest of the cheap" search engine optimization providers.
 You’ll find them offering page 1 positions for SEO pricing of a few hundred dollars per month, while promising you the world in terms of rankings and search visibility.

 It may sound good on paper, but these savings have to come from somewhere.
 Cheap-as-chips SEO companies typically outsource your work overseas, or employ freelancers that haven’t been vetted for expertise or experience.
-Their teams are focused on the volume of SEO services they produce rather than quality of SEO services.
+Their teams are focused on the volume of SEO services they produce rather than the quality of SEO services.

 For example, a cheap agency might promise 100 backlinks a month or 30 SEO articles.
 However, what they really mean is that you’ll get: